yugabyte/yugabyte-db/docs/content/preview/quick-start/build-apps/go/ysql-pq.md

 #### OpenSSL

 Install [OpenSSL](https://www.openssl.org/) 1.1.1 or later only if you have a YugabyteDB setup with SSL/TLS enabled.
-Yugabyte Cloud clusters are always SSL/TLS enabled.
+YugabyteDB Managed clusters are always SSL/TLS enabled.

 The following table summarizes the SSL modes and their support in the driver: